Advocate for Disability Issues

 Best Life Alliance

-Opportunity Partners is an active member of the Best Life Alliance, a nonpartisan coalition supporting individualized community services so people with disabilities and older adults can live their best life.
+Opportunity Partners is an active member of the Best Life Alliance, a nonpartisan coalition supporting individualized community services so people with disabilities can live their best life.
 The coalition includes more than 130 service providers statewide, partnering with Direct Support Professionals & caregivers, self-advocates and families to advocate for Home and Community Based Services (HCBS) that support over 90,000 people.

 COAL members at the 2015 Minnesota Council of Nonprofits annual luncheon with their Advocacy award.

 The people served by Opportunity Partners have an opportunity to be a part of the self-advocacy movement through our Committee of Advocacy and Leadership (COAL).

 COAL is the proud recipient of the 2015 Nonprofit Mission award in the category of Advocacy!
 COAL was recognized for its person-centered approach to engaging people with disabilities in legislative and self-advocacy efforts.
 In accepting the award, past COAL President Stacie Dziedzic stated, “If you are a self-advocate, do not be afraid to speak your voice.
 You will be heard”.
 Congratulations, COAL!

 Learn more about COAL

 Disability Policy Resources